 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Also, since publishing, Hyatt dropped the award rate for 12 properties as noted below.
+Update: Since publishing, Hyatt dropped the award rate for 12 properties as noted below.
 Also, Hyatt has delayed the implementation of peak/off peak pricing until mid-October 2021

 First, Hyatt is setting a date for the launch of off-peak/peak award redemption program.
 Second, Hyatt is further extending point expiration dates, free night awards, and suite night awards.
 Third, the hotel award category adjustments scheduled for March 2021 will no longer occur, except for a few select properties.